tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

     }
 ```

-* For ease of use, let's define a new function named `pendingReturn`, this function will accept a `sender`'s `address` and returns that `sender`'s corresponding `pendingReturn amount` via the `pendingReturns` mapping.
+* For ease of use, let's define a new function named `pendingReturn`.
+This function will accept a `sender`'s `address` and returns that `sender`'s corresponding `pendingReturn amount` via the `pendingReturns` mapping.

 Define a new `public` function named `auctionEnd`.